mikeraab/docker001/Participant-Guide.md

 ## Verify Docker Engine Hands on Lab Environment

-In this first section you are going to verfify that you are able to connect to your Docker Engine environment as requested in the [Prerequisites document](../master/Prerequisites.md).
+In this first section you are going to verify that you are able to connect to your Docker Engine environment as requested in the [Prerequisites document](../master/Prerequisites.md).
 Please access the environment now, and execute the following commands at the terminal.

 First, run as root, so that you do not have to preface everthing with sudo: